Siege of Calais (1558): Consequences

 Lord Wentworth, the governor of the city, and the English inhabitants of the Pale of Calais returned to England.
 Calais was declared a "reclaimed land" to commemorate the restoration of French rule.
-François de Guise was able to strike back against the Spaniards: during the summer he attacked Thionville and Arlon, and was about to invade Luxembourg when the treaties of Le Cateau were signed.
-In April 1559 the Treaty of Cateau-Cambrésis between France and Spain (allied to England) included recognition of Calais as an English possession in temporary French custody pending a purchase price of half a million gold crowns to be paid by France in eight years' time.
+François de Guise was able to strike back against the Spaniards, and during the summer of 1558 he attacked Thionville and Arlon; however, a combined Spanish-English force heavily defeated a French army under Paul de Thermes at Gravelines just a month later in July.
+Meanwhile, de Guise was about to invade Luxembourg when the treaties of Le Cateau were signed.
+Calais remained under French control.
+In April 1559, the Treaty of Cateau-Cambrésis between France and Spain (allied to England) included recognition of Calais as an English possession in temporary French custody pending a purchase price of half a million gold crowns to be paid by France in eight years' time.

 However, in 1562 upon the outbreak of the French Wars of Religion, England's new queen, Elizabeth I, revived her kingdom's claims to Calais and occupied the French port of Le Havre in order to keep it until France should restore Calais.
 French forces ejected the English in 1563 and the Treaty of Troyes (1564) effectively recognized French ownership of Calais in exchange for payment to England of 120,000 crowns.
 Although the treaty made no mention of Calais, the French paid the 120,000 crowns in return for all rights to Le Havre and freedom of commerce was agreed between the two countries.
 The French believed that the English failure to maintain the occupation of Le Havre in return for Calais, meant the English had forfeited all rights to Calais and Elizabeth was in no position to press the case further.

+The loss of the Pale of Calais, an integral part of England with representation in Parliament as well as being England's last remaining possession in continental Europe, was a tremendous blow to English prestige as well as being of immense personal loss to Queen Mary.
+However, it inflicted comparatively little damage on the English economy.
+England no longer had to maintain Calais's costly defences and garrison, and the English textile trade (though severely affected in the short term) recovered with its relocation to the Habsburg Netherlands.
+The historian David J. Wildman describes the loss of Calais as a 'Tudor Brexit', and that the loss of its last territorial foothold in Europe had the unintended consequence of forcing the English to look to the New World for economic opportunities.